-During the MIT phase we specifically work with new mermaids to develop their mermaid persona, photo portfolio, swim technique, and confidence at events so that they can actively learn on the job and have plenty of opportunities to ask questions, troubleshoot their performances, and hone in their style.
+During the MIT phase we specifically work with new mermaids to develop their mermaid persona, photo portfolio, swim technique, and on camera skills to prepare them for larger clients and news broadcasts.

 During the MIT phase if a Mermaid In Training has not met practice attendance quotas, received an excess of negative feedback from clients, displayed a lack of responsibility, caused internal company drama, or has displayed lack of character and/or ethics she is removed from the program and is ineligible to become a full company member.